nowsecure/dirtycow/README.md

 License
 -------

-This plugin and the cowpy tool are distributed under the terms of the LGPL
+This plugin and the cowpy tool are distributed under the terms of the LGPL, Copyright NowSecure 2016.

 Usage